qmk/qmk_firmware/keyboards/atreus62/keymaps/xyverz/readme.md

 #### 0.4
  * Moved location of Escape key to Caps Lock position.
 Moved Caps Lock to same position on Raise/Lower Layers.
  * Put Tilde/Grave in the upper-left corner
+ * Added code to turn off the red LEDs on the Pro Micro after flashing.
+They were annoying me.

 ### TODO: